timlawrenz/expert-enigma-2/README.md

 ## Progress & Implemented Features

 The project has a functional core that successfully covers all planned features from the "Core AST Inspection" and "Semantic & Cross-File Analysis" categories.
+However, some features were found to be unstable and have been temporarily disabled.

 ### Completed